Sphinx111/Tetra-Build-1/README.md

   -h print this help
 ```

-* In phy/ run `./pi4dqpsk_rx.py` and tunes the frequency (and eventually the baseband offset which may be positive or negative)
+* In phy/ run `./pi4dqpsk_rx.py` or `pi4dqpsk_rx.py` and tunes the frequency (and eventually the baseband offset which may be positive or negative)

 Then you should see frames in `decoder`.
 You will see less data in `recorder` but it maintains all received frames into the file `log.txt`.
 Notice that this file may become big since it is never overwritten between sessions.

+# Submitting bugs

+When you find a bug, it is very important to record the incoming bits so I can check what's going on.
+This is done with `decoder -o out.bits` command.
+You can zip and attach the `out.bits` file to the issue, it is very useful.

 # Previous work